Jermyn Symonds: Biography

 Symonds died suddenly on 3 January 1883.
 He was ill for only half an hour and in the beginning did not think it necessary to call for his son-in-law, who was a doctor.
 He was survived by his wife, four daughters, and one son.
 His wife (Alethia Seymour, née Wilson) died in November 1898.

-Symonds Street in Onehunga is named after him.
+Symonds Street in Onehunga is named after him, as well as Symonds Bay in Laingholm.
 Symonds Street and Symonds Street Cemetery in Auckland are named after his brother.